| Issue |

 Blood Temperature Management and Gaseous Microemboli Creation: An In-Vitro Analysis

 Address correspondence to: Joseph Sleep, MS, CCP, Midwestern University, Cardiovascular Science Department, 19555 North 59th Avenue, Glendale, AZ 85308.
-E-mail: jr_sleep@yahoo.com
+E-mail: This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Received: